torvalds/linux/Documentation/admin-guide/bcache.rst

 --------------

-Bcache tries to transparently handle IO errors to/from the cache device without affecting normal operation; if it sees too many errors (the threshold is configurable, and defaults to 0) it shuts down the cache device and switches all the backing devices to passthrough mode.
+Bcache tries to transparently handle IO errors to/from the cache device without affecting yesrmal operation; if it sees too many errors (the threshold is configurable, and defaults to 0) it shuts down the cache device and switches all the backing devices to passthrough mode.